Optimal No-regret Learning in Repeated First-price Auctions: Learning in First-price Auctions with Adversarial Private Values

-\end{lemma} \begin{remark} The presence of $p_j$ in the regret upper bound plays a key role in a small total sum of the regret contributions from all intervals, highlighting the necessity of tight upper confidence bounds during the interval splitting.
-Note that using the loose bound where $p_j$'s are replaced by $1$, the right-hand side of the first inequality in Lemma \ref{lemma.combinatorial} also becomes $K(1+\log T)$, which renders an $\widetilde{O}(\sqrt{KT})$ final regret instead of $\widetilde{O}(\sqrt{T})$. \end{remark}
+\begin{remark} The presence of $p_j$ in the regret upper bound plays a key role in a small total sum of the regret contributions from all intervals, highlighting the necessity of tight upper confidence bounds during the interval splitting.
+Note that using the loose bound where $p_j$'s are replaced by $1$, applying the first inequality in Lemma \ref{lemma.combinatorial} renders an $\widetilde{O}(\sqrt{KT})$ final regret instead of $\widetilde{O}(\sqrt{T})$. \end{remark}

 Finally, combining Lemma \ref{lemma:exploration} and the inequality \eqref{eq:double_counting}, the following upper bound on the total regret holds provided that the high-probability events in Lemma \ref{lemma.UCB} holds: